davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### items
 - **type**: array
-- **description**: an array of objects, each one being a link to a Luigi navigation node or an external URL.
+- **description**: an array of objects, each one being a link to a AppLaunchpad navigation node or an external URL.
 An item can have several attributes.
 - **attributes**:
   - **label** defines the text for the link.
   - **subTitle** defines an additional text line for the link.